d12frosted/elpa-mirror/gnu/denote-readme.txt

   ┌────
   │ (defun my-denote-dired-rename-marked-files-keywords-only ()
-  │   "Like `denote-dired-rename-marked-files' but only for keywords in file names.
+  │   "Like `denote-dired-rename-marked-files-with-keywords' but only for keywords in file names.
   │
   │ Prompt for keywords and rename all marked files in the Dired │ buffer to only have Denote-style keywords, but none of the other